No-masking theorem for observables: Proof of theorem 2

-Since $\mathcal{O}_A=w^{\dag}\sigma^3 w$, the initial observable $\mathcal{O}_A$ can be retrieved from the environment by the action of a local unitary $w$ on it.
-Therefore, the action of the masker on any observable $\mathcal{O}_A \in \mathcal{Q}$ is to hide the information about $\mathcal{O}_A$ from the system $A$ and to transfer it completely to the environment $E$.
-It implies that under the masking operation the information about $\mathcal{O}_A$ cannot be hidden in the system-environment correlations.
+The initial observable $\mathcal{O}_A$ can be retrieved from the environment by the action of a local unitary $w$ on it.
+Note that knowing $w$ alone is not sufficient to retrieve the initial observable from the environment, we need to know the global unitary $U$ as well.
 This proves our theorem. \end{proof}